Lucas Mario Horvat

-Lucas Mario Horvat (born 13 October 1985) is a footballer who plays as a midfielder for FC Gamlitz.
+Lucas Mario Horvat (born 13 October 1985), also known as Mario Lucas Horvat, is a footballer who plays as a midfielder for Austrian club SC Eibiswald.
 Born in Argentina, he represented Slovenia internationally.

 Club career

 Before starting his professional career, Horvat went through the youth football selections of Argentinos Juniors and River Plate.
 After taking part in the 2004 football tournament for Slovenes living abroad, he signed his first contract with Factor, a team that was then playing in the Slovenian Second League.
 In the second half of the 2005–06 season, he was sent on loan to Drava Ptuj.
 After a successful performance during the loan period, he was offered and signed a four-year contract with the new team.
 Over the course of three seasons, Horvat made 86 league appearances and scored five goals for Drava.
 On 11 July 2009 he signed a two-year contract with Interblock.

 In January 2012, Horvat signed a two-year contract with Baku of the Azerbaijan Premier League.
 In February 2015 Horvat returned to Domžale.

 On 4 December 2016, Horvat signed a one-year contract with Kazakhstan Premier League side Okzhetpes for the 2017 season.